Midwife in the Tire Swing

 Sarah turned against the light; her face now a landscape of pale pink skin with a ramble of freckles.
 “She said you would know—some kind of Maine jungle telegraph.
 Did you know that, Lucy Hobart?
 Did you know she was looking for Samantha’s kid, DazL?”

 “If she was looking for him it means that she lost him.
 She is likewise short one husband, sloppy bookkeeping all around.
 The tire swing has been there for as long as I have been here.
-The tree was a dight shorter when I was three.
+The tree was a dight shorter when I was thirty.
 Considerably shorter.
 We are the missing lost giants, the unknown soldiers of Deep Time.
 We suspect this, but have not the courage to announce it.
-For our Philly, an accomplished schizophrenic, the age of miracles is still with us.”
+For our Philly the age of miracles is still with us.”

 “Nothing unusual, then.”